crossbeam-rs/rfcs/text/2017-07-23-relaxed-memory.md

 ### When `unlink()`'s SC fence is performed before `pin()`'s SC fence

-Thread A's accesses to `obj`, for example, should happen before `obj`'s deallocation, because:

-- By assumption, the `unlink()`ing thread already removed all the references to the object from the memory on its point of view.
+Thread A's accesses to `obj`, for example, should happen before `obj`'s deallocation.
+Because by assumption, the `unlink()`ing thread already removed all the references to the object from the memory on its point of view.
 By the interleaving property from `unlink()`'s SC fence (1. in the timeline) to `pin()`'s (2. in the timeline), `pin()`ned thread cannot access the old object `obj`.

 ### When `pin()`'s SC fence is performed before `unlink()`'s SC fence

-Thread B's accesses to `obj`, for example, should happen before `obj`'s deallocation, because:
+Thread B's accesses to `obj`, for example, should happen before `obj`'s deallocation.
+Because:

 - Let's consider the invocation of `try_advance()` that actually advances the global epoch to `X+2`.
   `unlink()`'s SC fence (1. in the timeline) is performed before `try_advance()`'s SC fence (4. in